Farida-Ali/RadEx-Transform/README.md

-# RadEx-Transform
-Nonlinear Radon-based Transform

-# RadEx Transform: Adaptive Nonlinear Radon-based Feature Extraction
+# 🧠 RadEx Transform: Nonlinear Radon-based Transformation

 ## Overview
-RadEx is a Python package implementing an adaptive, nonlinear Radon transform designed for advanced feature extraction in medical imaging applications, including chest X-ray and retinal image analysis.
+RadEx is a Python package implementing an adaptive, nonlinear Radon transform designed for advanced feature extraction from medical imaging applications, such as chest X-ray and retinal image analysis.

 ## Installation
 Clone the repository and install the package locally: